matrix-org/matrix-spec-proposals/proposals/3958-suppress-notifications-of-message-edits.md

 (more commonly known as message edits) signals that a message is intended to be replaced with new content.

-This works well for fixing typos or correcting information, but tends to cause spurious notifications if the event mentions a user.
+This works well for fixing typos or other minor correction, but can cause spurious notifications if the event mentions a user's display name / localpart or if it includes `@room` (which is particularly bad in large rooms as every user is re-notified).
 This contributes to notification fatigue as the additional notifications contain no new information.

 ## Proposal